prabakaranr/Xamarin-Samples/README.md

 Refer to the [Xamarin system requirements](https://docs.microsoft.com/en-us/xamarin/cross-platform/get-started/requirements) documentation to learn more about the development environments.

 ## The Visual Studio Extension
-The Visual Studio extension allows you to add the required templates quickly through few clicks.
-The extension setup is available in the Visual Studio marketplace with detailed information of how to add the templates.
+The Visual Studio extension allows you to add the required templates quickly through a few clicks.
+The extension Setup is available in the Visual Studio marketplace with detailed information of how to add the templates.

 *VS Item template link*